Add years to your life by living an authentic outdoor lifestyle

 Personally, I think an outdoor lifestyle can be interpreted in many different ways.

-It could be someone who just loves the outdoors and spends as much time as possible in the mountains and nature.
-It could be someone who lives as natural a lifestyle possible that is friendly for our ecosystem.
-It could be the extreme adventurer that is traveling to the ends of the Earth for climbing and mountain pursuits.
+Living an outdoor lifestyle could be someone who loves the outdoors and spends as much time as possible in the mountains and nature.
+It could be someone who lives as natural a lifestyle as possible that is friendly for our ecosystem.
+It could be the extreme adventurer who is traveling to the ends of the Earth for climbing and mountain pursuits.
 It could be the average ski bum who is a powder seeker, chasing freshies all winter long.

 When you’re stressed, your body produces hormones adrenaline and cortisol, which increase blood pressure as well as alter your digestive and immune systems.
 These hormones can also cause you to gain weight.

 “If you ask what is the single most important key to longevity, I would have to say it is avoiding worry, stress and tension.
 And if you didn’t ask me, I’d still have to say it.” – George F. Burns

 Alleviating stress can help your body function better and feel better.
 Getting outdoors can help alleviate stress by increasing calming and peaceful activities.

 We spend time outdoors because it makes us happy, right?
 Well, happiness has often been a link to increased longevity, so you’re on the right track to living longer!